-Trunks looked back to his pen and picked it up as he began to tap it against his wrist, "Yeah, Goku.
-The last thing I want for us to do is get caught in the orbit of one of those things, so…" Trunks looked up to Goku and then back to the paper, "I have to modify our flight angle in a way so that we don't end up getting lost in space while trying to divert something that has the power to… Goku are you even listening to me?"
+Feeling slightly irked that Goku did not already know this, Trunks looked back to his pen and picked it up as he began to tap it against his wrist, "Yeah, Goku.
+We don't want to get caught in the gravitational pull of one of those things, so…" Trunks looked up to Goku and then back to the paper, "I have to modify our flight angle in a way so that we don't end up getting lost in space while trying to divert something that has the power to… Goku are you even listening to me?"

-Goku smiled and nodded as his eyes glazed over, his mind obviously in some other plane.
+As Trunks predicted, Goku smiled and nodded as his eyes glazed over.

-Trunks sighed and shook his head, turning back to his notes, realizing Goku had an attention span even less than Goten's sometimes.
+Despite Trunks' frustration, when he looked at Goku, he found the confused and lost expression on Goku's face was actually pretty funny.
+Trunks grinned and shook his head, turning back to his notes, acknowledging Goku had an attention span even shorter than Pan's and Goten's.

 Goku blinked and then forced a grin.
 "Well then!"
 He swung his feet for a moment, and then hopped to the ground.
-"You know what Trunks, I think I'll leave you to that then…"
+When he spoke, his tone had a slight tone of deviousness, "You know what Trunks, I think I'll leave you to that then…"

-Trunks took his pen and pointed it to Goku menacingly, "You aren't allowed in the kitchen by yourself, you know that, Goku."
+Despite feeling mildly alleviated by the funny memory, Trunks turned to Goku and pointed his pen at Goku with feigned menace, "You aren't allowed in the kitchen by yourself, you know that, Goku."

 "Sure thing!"
 Goku grinned innocently and sped down the hall.

-"So…" Trunks heard Pan shift in her seat, and could feel her eyes on him as he tried to shut her out from his mind, "What'ya workin' on?"
+"So…" Pan started.
+Trunks heard Pan shift in her seat, and could feel her eyes on him as he tried to shut her out from his mind, "What ya workin' on?"